The Monkey Bites

 “A fine tradition.”

-Upon his demise, he'd discovered that "Rest In Peace" was a predictably stupid human construct.
-The energy of the universe was not to be squandered and Little Bea became his charge because he owed her his freedom.
-He reached out and patted her curls.
-"You will grow into a formidable old woman if they don't kill you."
+Fully feral, he still clung to the habit of seeking out the people and their fires, even a candle, and hovering right at the margin of light and dark.
+The best place to see without being seen.
+Upon his demise, he’d discovered that “Rest In Peace” was a predictably stupid human construct.
+The energy of the universe was not to be squandered and Little Bea became his charge.
+To himself, he muttered, “You will grow to be a formidable old woman if they don’t kill you.”

 She eased the screen door open silently, wiped her feet on the rag rug, and slipped under the covers.
 The night rhythms of the cottage never hitched.
 The kitchen faucet dripped into a glass in the sink.
 The ceiling fans turned in slow motion no matter the season.
 Murph snored from the bedroom under the far eaves.
-Ace had already come and gone leaving the shirt stuffed under her pillow.
+Ace had already come and gone, leaving the shirt stuffed under her pillow.

 “Are you insinuating that I am unclean?”
 The ape made an aggressive strut in her direction, teeth bared.
 “Grubby brat!”